abxvn/autossl/README.md

 Everyone deserves free SSL certificates and free security.
 This tool was born for that purpose: Make it easier for people to get free SSL certificates.
 I really need your help to make this tool better.

-If you want to help me, please fork this repositories, make your changes and give me a pull request.
+If you want to help me, please fork this repository, make your changes and give me a pull request.

 Thank you :)